 Curious for a taste?
 Then read on to learn more about real-life vampirism.

-Clinical vampirism is a rare but documented disorder defined by a compulsion to drink blood.
+Clinical vampirism is a rare disorder defined by a compulsion to drink blood.
 It’s also known as Renfield’s syndrome, which is named after a character from Bram Stoker’s “Dracula.”
 People who feed on blood — whether human or animal — do so out of what’s believed to be a biological need, in order to maintain health and vitality.

 Although clinical vampirism is a real disorder, there’s no way to know if it’s the cause of sanguinarians’ reported symptoms or reason for drinking blood.
 Studies on clinical vampirism are thin.
 Clinical information about sanguinarians is even more sparse.

 Some sanguinarians acknowledge that the desire may be psychosomatic.
 But without research, there’s no real way to know.

 Researchers do know that blood transfusions are processed differently than blood that’s ingested.

 With a transfusion, the donor blood is transferred to your vein directly through an intravenous (IV) line.

 Drinking blood, on the other hand, is processed by the body the same as water: into the stomach, to the small intestine, then into the bloodstream.
 But unlike, say, vampire bats, human bodies don’t have the right mechanisms needed to digest blood.
 Swallowing copious amounts of blood could hurt your stomach and may cause vomiting.